 - When cooled, dunk the donuts upside down into the glaze and then let them drip dry on a wire cooling rack.

 - 1 1/4 cup flour

 - 1 TBSP poppyseeds

 - 1 TBSP milk

-In a large bowl, whisk together the flour, sugar, baking soda, salt and chamomile tea.
+- In a large bowl, whisk together the flour, sugar, baking soda, salt and chamomile tea until just combined.

-In a medium bowl, whisk together the melted and cooled butter, buttermilk, egg, vanilla and poppyseed.
+- In a medium bowl, whisk together the melted and cooled butter, buttermilk, egg, vanilla and poppyseeds.

-Remove from oven and allow to cool in the pan on a wire rack for a few minutes before removing from the pan and allowing to cool completely on the wire rack.
+- Remove the pan from the oven and allow to cool in the pan on a wire rack for a few minutes before removing the donuts from the pan and allowing to cool completely on the wire rack.